CTXz/stm32f1-picopwner/README.md

 ## 2-Stage Exploit Firmware

-The last part that needs a seperate explanation is the 2-Stage exploit firmware that will be loaded into the STM32F1's SRAM.
+The last part that needs a separate explanation is the 2-Stage exploit firmware that will be loaded into the STM32F1's SRAM.
 The code for the target exploit firmware can be found in the [target](target) directory.

 #### Stage 1
 The initial phase of the exploit firmware involves configuring the FPB (Flash Patch and Breakpoint unit) to intercept the retrieval of a reset interrupt.
 This is achieved by patching the reset vector fetch located at `0x00000004`, thus redirecting the execution flow to the entry point of the exploit firmware's second stage.
 Consequently, when the STM32F1 is reset and set to boot from flash memory, the RDP lock is effectively removed and since a reset interrupt triggers a reset fetch, the execution immediately proceeds to the second stage entry point situated in the SRAM.
 In short, stage one cleverly deceives the STM32F1 into executing code from the SRAM instead of its intended execution from flash memory.